RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Thrilled_at_Trump_Chaos_as_Entertainment.md

 "Remember when Cosplay Barbie said she wanted to make a reality show with migrants competing to get a green card?
 I hope we see this in a future episode 🇨🇦"

 Content addicts can't wait to see MAGA Donald Trump Reality TV king ("The Apprentice") inspire more fiction content.
 Donald Trump inspires people to abandon nonfiction, Donald Trump inspires people to adopt hate.
 Exactly what Putin and Surkov schemed up in 2012.
 Fox News was already fiction content, and people keep begging for more future episodes.
-Because faith in mocking is the Rupert Murdoch faith, faith in mocking realith as boring is the MAGA faith.
+Because faith in mocking is the Rupert Murdoch faith, faith in mocking reality as boring is the MAGA faith.

 &nbsp;